Nat-As/CRISPR/README.md

 # CRISPR
 An affordable CRISPR with an Arduino AT328P.
 This system demonstrates affordable gene splicing technology for DNA modification using the CRISPR CAS9 and CAS13 systems.
-This is an experimental project which serves as a proof of concept design.
+This is an experimental project which serves as a proof of concept design to aid in future bio-engineering efforts.

 # Components
 There are three main components to this system: